Generative Neural Operators through Diffusion Last Layer: Experimental Details

 \subsection{Training Configurations}

-\paragraph{Optimization and normalization.} All models are trained with AdamW (learning rate $10^{-3}$) and cosine learning-rate annealing, with gradient clipping at $1.0$.
-We apply standard Gaussian normalization to inputs and outputs.
-For generative baselines (\texttt{DM}, \texttt{LDM}, and \texttt{DLL}), we use EMA with decay $0.999$.
+\paragraph{Optimization and normalization.} All models are trained with AdamW using learning rate $10^{-3}$, zero weight decay, cosine learning rate annealing, and gradient clipping with threshold $1.0$.
+We use Gaussian normalization for both inputs and outputs.
+For stochastic operator learning tasks, input and output normalizers are fitted separately.
+For DM, LDM, and DLL, we use EMA with decay $0.999$.

-\paragraph{Training schedules.} We follow a unified training protocol across benchmarks.
-For stochastic operator-learning tasks, we train all methods for $100$ epochs.
-For autoregressive rollout benchmarks, we train for $500$ epochs.
-Additional dataset-specific settings (e.g., batch sizes and memory-saving chunking) follow the released configuration files.
+\paragraph{Training schedules.} For stochastic operator learning tasks, all methods are trained for $100$ epochs.
+For autoregressive rollout benchmarks, all methods are trained for $500$ epochs.